 I Googled “best dim dum in hong kong” and two places often came up – Tim Ho Wan and One Dim Sum.
 I had already been to Tim Ho Wan a few times so I decided to give One Dim Sum a try.
 It was the best meal on my most recent trip to Hong Kong.

 I had done my research before coming here so I knew what to order.
 Not by coincidence, they were the few dishes pictured on the restaurant’s placemat menu.
 Clockwise from the top: pork dumplings (HKD 29), steamed bbq pork buns (HKD 18), shrimp and vegetable dumplings (HKD 24), and steamed beef balls (HKD 21).
-I’ll talk about them more in a separate post but experiences like this remind me why I love dim sum so much.
+Everything was delicious.

 One Dim Sum serves the more traditional type of char siu bao or steamed bbq pork buns.
 The buns are pillowy soft and filled with the most delicious bits of savory-sweet char siu pork.